 - sexual transmitted infections

-- tick bites or suspicion of Lyme disease
+- tick bites and/or suspected Lyme disease

 The registration is done on the website of the network of sentinel general practitioners.